opengeospatial/developer-events/2021/November_2021_API_Virtual_Code_Sprint/README.md

 For geometry simplification, the sprint participants started with the `zoom-level`, `scale-denominator` and a number of other parameters and then by the end of the code sprint there was agreement that we should use `zoom-level`.

-The sprint participants wanted to support situations in which, based on the zoom level, the server could return a number of features and not some.
+The sprint participants wanted to support situations in which, based on the zoom level, the server could return some features and not all of them.

 A use case for clipping was also demonstrated.
 For example, if you are looking at New York, you should not need to get the whole of the US coastline.